sxyazi/yazi/config/docs/keymap.md

 - create: Create a file or directory (ends with `/` for directory).
 - rename: Rename a file or directory.
+- shell: Run a shell command.

+  - `--block`: Block the ui until the command finishes.

 - hidden: Set the visibility of hidden files.

   - `show`: Show hidden files.